tim-harding/autograder/README.md

 `cargo install --git https://github.com/tim-harding/autograder`

-Alternatively, you can download the latest executable from the project [releases](https://github.com/tim-harding/autograder/releases/).
+Alternatively, you can download the latest executable for Ubuntu from the [project releases](https://github.com/tim-harding/autograder/releases/).

 ## Use